 WONDERFULNESS OF PIG THE PUG

-When creating characters for film, John Truby says that the best stories feature main characters who have both a psychological need and a moral need.
-In Pig the Pug, these needs are spelt-out for the young reader on the very first page:
+In Pig the Pug, the character’s moral and psychological needs are spelt-out for the young reader on the very first page:

 Pig was a Pug

 in most every way.